Updated 27 January 2020

 As a GP Strategies web site visitor, what information does GP collect?

 When you visit the GP Strategies web site, we collect and store information about your visit.
 We may also engage other companies to do this on our behalf.
-Examples of the kind of information we, or third parties we engage, track include which pages you view on our site, the site you visited just before coming to ours, keywords you used in your search, your company name and the name of your Internet service provider.
-We use this information to develop ideas for improving our site, our products and services and for better marketing of our products and services.
+Examples of the kind of information we, or third parties we engage, track include which pages you view on our site, the site you visited just before coming to ours, keywords you used in your search, your company name and the name of your Internet Service Provider.
+We use this information to develop ideas for improving our site, our products and services and for improving marketing of our products and services.
 We do not make any attempts to link this information with you as an individual.

 There are also various forms on our web site that ask for personal information about you, such as your name, phone number, and e-mail address.
 If you tell us any personal information, we use it only to contact you in response to your request or to provide you with information that we think you may be interested in receiving.
 If you inform us that you do not want to receive any information that you have not specifically requested, we will honor your request.
 We will not sell or otherwise disclose your information to any other company.

 GP Strategies employs professional security personnel and takes technical and organizational measures designed to prevent unauthorized access, use, alteration, or disclosure of privacy data collected via GP sites.
 We try to be both selective and proactive in checking the security background for certain external social media sites and other sites that we come in contact with but do not control.
 GP has been in business for over 50 years and has more than 30 years of experience in operating highly secured data repositories with security controls that are continuously updated to meet industry standards and address protective measures for emerging threats.
 Security practices are described in detail in our internal information technology (IT) policies and procedures.
 Also see our information security practices IT Fact Sheet below for more information.